-This next gap refers more to internal programs than the programs where a third-party comes in to train sales resources and this is that programs can be too focused on the details of the product being sold.
+This next gap refers more to internal programs than the programs where a third party comes in to train sales resources and this is that programs can be too focused on the details of the product being sold.

 The issue with this is that when you are prospecting and trying to generate leads, you are usually not in a place where it is good to talk too much about the product as you are initially just trying to get your foot in the door and establish a conversation.
-Not only do you not really have time to get into all of those details that you have been trained on, it is also not real effective to talk primarily about your product at the beginning of the sales cycle.
+Not only do you not really have time to get into all of those details that you have been trained on, but it is also not really effective to talk primarily about your product at the beginning of the sales cycle.

-For example, my company would train me on all of the features and functionality of a new executive dashboard software product that was introduced and then they would say to go contact C-level executives to sell the dashboard.
+For example, my company would train me on all of the features and functionality of a new executive dashboard software product that was introduced, and then they would say to go contact C-level executives to sell the dashboard.
 But it does not make sense to reach out to an executive and start out by talking about the new dashboard that you now have to offer.

-What the training needs to focus on is how the dashboard helps from a business standpoint and once you understand that, you can reach out the executive to have a business conversation and this can lead to you showing them your new dashboard at some point.
+What the training needs to focus on is how the dashboard helps from a business standpoint and once you understand that, you can reach out to the executive to have a business conversation and this can lead to you showing them your new dashboard at some point.
 When you focus your sales training only on product details, you do not teach the sales resource how to do this and give them the knowledge they need for this first step.